IndiePass/indiepass-android/README.md

 - Login with your domain, discover indieauth, micropub and microsub endpoints.
   The microsub endpoint is optional so you can simply use this as a micropub client too.
+- Read channels and basic items in it (no paging yet)
 - Post a note or article with tags and picture (currently scaled to 1000x750)
 - Post a like
-- Read channels and basic items in it (no paging yet)
+- Share text from other apps.
+You can choose then in which type of post you want to put the text in.
+For a like, this will be put in the URL, for others into the content

 ## Sneak preview video